VENDU

 Roberts & Trent, p.
 71; DSB, III, 259.
 See PMM, 233b; Sparrow, 38; Norman, 481; Dibner, 150 (for the first edition 1802).

-First edition of the French translation by the author himself.
-Chladni (1756-1827) is regarded as the father of modern acoustics.
-Chladni was the first to establish the general relationship between the frequency of vibration and the pitch of sound in the form of a table, thus providing a basis for modern acoustics.
-His experiments, which he carried out by placing sand on metal or glass plates and then vibrating them with a bow, produced astonishing results.
-In fact, the sand formed different geometric shapes according to the vibrations of the plates.
-These shapes still bear the name of their famous inventor, ‘Chladni figures’.
+Chladni (1756-1827) is considered the father of modern acoustics.
+He was the first to establish the general relationship between vibration frequency and pitch in the form of a table, thus laying the foundations for modern acoustics.
+His experiments, in which he placed sand on metal or glass plates and then vibrated them with a bow, yielded astonishing results.
+The sand settled into different geometric shapes depending on the vibrations of the plates.
+These shapes are still known today by the name of their famous inventor, ‘Chladni figures’.

 “Chladni demonstrated his patterns publicly in Paris in 1809 and was asked to repeat his performance for Napoleon, who then authorized the funds necessary for the translation and publication of Die Akustik into French.
 Chladni himself did the work of translation.
 The work was reviewed and the report signed by Prony, who discusses it in his Leçons de mécanique analytique.
 Chaldni’s work was also noted in Poisson’s Mémoire de l’élasticité des corps solides, and inspired a series of studies by Sophie Germain in mathematical theory of elastic surfaces” (Roberts & Trent).